reflectionalist/DS-PhPL/README.md

 ## Organizers

-Lev Lamberov, Yi Dai, Klaus Ostermann
+Yi Dai, Lev Lamberov, Klaus Ostermann

 ## Overview

-The course is devoted to the philosophy of programming languages.
-The philosophy of programming languages is an integral part of the philosophy of computer science and is concerned with the philosophical questions that arise with the study of programming languages and principles of programming.
-The course is supposed to be an introduction to the main philosophical questions on the interpretation of computer programms and semantics of programming languages, their ontological committments, cognitive mechanisms of dealing with programming languages, and the beauty of computer programms.
-The philosophy of programming languages helps us to better understand the internals of both programming and human mind.
+You have learned concepts and properties of programming languages.
+Yet that is _not_ the whole picture.
+Programming languages, as an artifct for describing information processing, are situated in a larger background that involves humans, machines and other real-world objects.
+When looking at this bigger picture, a lot of interesting questions about them emerge: What is the nature of their meaning?
+How do they relate to our mind?
+How do they interact with the community or society?
+What about esthetics and ethics?
+These questions are beyond the reach of computer science and require the attendance of philosophy.

+This discussion seminar will serve as a tour of philosophical investigations into programming languages.
+During this tour, we will discuss their meaning and reference, their relation to our cognition, their social interaction, esthetics and ethics.
+We wish, through this tour, to have a second view of programming languages but from a philosophical perspective.

 ## Syllabus

 ### Meeting Times

-When?
+To be announced

 ### Meeting Places

-Where?
+To be announced

 ### Prerequisites